gecio/gecio.github.io/docs/_optimist/storage/s3_documentation/backupwithrestic/index.en.md

 The advantages of this construct are probably clear already by now.
 Furthermore,

-* managing snapshots (both manually and with a retention policy) is only possible on the rclone proxy.
+* Managing snapshots (both manually and with a retention policy) is only possible on the rclone proxy.
 * A single rclone proxy VM (or even a docker container on an isolated VM) can serve multiple backup clients.
 * It is highly recommended to use one key for every server which backs up data.
 * If you'd like to use more than one repository out of a node, you'll need new SSH keys for them.
 You can then specify which key to use with `-i ~/.ssh/id_ed25519_another_repo` in the `rclone.program` arguments just like you would with SSH.